 Unlike existing fuzz testing approaches for Ethereum smart contracts, our framework EF4CF specializes in high-throughput fuzzing.
 This is achieved by employing two techniques to speed up fuzzing: (a) a novel translation technique that translates contract bytecode to native C++ code and (b) with efficient structural mutations on transaction sequences and the associated transaction inputs.
-EF4CF offers a variety of advantages compared to existing testing approaches, including increased code coverage, reduced time to discover bugs, the capabilities for highly complex interactions (e.g., reentrant transactions), and analysis capabilities for highly complex contracts.
-Given the popularity of cryptocurrencies along with the steadily increasing value of assets that smart contracts manage, it is important to improve the state of automated security testing of smart contracts.
+EF4CF offers a variety of advantages compared to existing testing approaches, including increased code coverage, reduced time to discover bugs, the capability to model complex interactions (e.g., reentrant transactions), and analysis capabilities for highly complex contracts.
+Given the popularity of cryptocurrencies along with the steadily increasing value of assets that smart contracts.
 As such, we will release EF4CF and the benchmarks that we developed for our evaluation as open-source software.
 We hope this allows developers to leverage efficient automated testing of contracts and fosters additional research in smart contract security.

-CHAPTER 6 MITIGATION OF REENTRANCY ATTACKS
+MITIGATION OF REENTRANCY ATTACKS